Ghulam Azam: Jamaat-e-Islami

-In the runup to the 1970 Pakistani general election, Azam together with leaders of a number of other parties in East Pakistan (including the Pakistan Democratic Party, National Awami Party, Jamiat Ulema-e-Islam and the Pakistan National League) protested at the Awami League approach to electioneering for, accusing them of breaking up public meetings, physical attacks on political opponents and the looting and destruction of party offices.
-During 1970, while Azam was the head of Jamaat-e-Islami East Pakistan, a number of political rallies, including rallies of Jamaat-e-Islami, were attacked by armed mobs alleged to be incited by the Awami League.
+In the run-up to the 1970 Pakistani general election, Azam, together with leaders of a number of other parties in East Pakistan (including the Pakistan Democratic Party, National Awami Party, Jamiat Ulema-e-Islam, and the Pakistan National League), protested against the Awami League for reportedly breaking up public meetings, physical attacks on political opponents, and the looting and destruction of party offices.
+During 1970, while Azam was the head of Jamaat-e-Islami East Pakistan, a number of political rallies, including rallies of Jamaat-e-Islami, were attacked by armed mobs alleged to be incited by Awami League.

 Bangladesh Liberation War

 Activities during 1971 War

 During the Bangladesh Liberation War, Azam took a political stance in support of unified Pakistan, and repeatedly denounced Awami League and Mukti Bahini secessionists, whose declared aim after 26 March 1971 became the establishment of an independent state of Bangladesh in place of East Pakistan.
-Excerpts from Azam's speeches after 25 March 1971 used to be published in the spokespaper of the Bangladesh Jamaat-e-Islami named The Daily Sangram.
+Excerpts from Azam's speeches after 25 March 1971 used to be published in the mouthpiece of Bangladesh Jamaat-e-Islami named, The Daily Sangram.
 On 20 June 1971, Azam reaffirmed his support for the Pakistani army by citing that 'the army has eradicated nearly all criminals of East Pakistan'.

+East Pakistan Central Peace Committee

-During the war of 1971, it was alleged that Azam played a central role in the formation of East Pakistan Central Peace Committee on 11 April 1971, which declared the independence movement a conspiracy planned by India.
-It was also alleged that Azam was one of the founding members of this organization.
-The Peace Committee members were drawn from Azam's Jamaat-e-Islami, the Muslim League and Biharis.
-The Peace Committee served as a front for the army, informing on the civil administration as well as the general public.
+During the war of 1971, Azam played a central role in the formation of East Pakistan Central Peace Committee on 11 April 1971.
+Azam was one of the founding members of this organization.

+The Peace Committee served as a front for the army, informing on civil administration as well as the general public.
 They were also in charge of confiscating and redistribution of shops and lands from Hindu and pro-independence Bengali activists, mainly relatives and friends of Mukti Bahini fighters.
 The Shanti Committee has also been alleged to have recruited Razakars.
 The first recruits included 96 Jamaat party members, who started training in an Ansar camp at Shahjahan Ali Road, Khulna.

-During Azam's leadership of Jamaat-e-Islami, Ashraf Hossain, a leader of Jamaat's student wing Islami Chhatra Sangha, created the Al-Badr militia in Jamalpur district on 22 April 1971.
-On 12 April 1971, Azam and Matiur Rahman Nizami led demonstrations denouncing the independence movement as an Indian conspiracy.
+During Azam's leadership of Jamaat-e-Islami, Ashraf Hossain, a leader of Jamaat's student wing Islami Chhatra Sangha, created Al-Badr in Jamalpur on 22 April 1971.
+On April 1971, Azam and Motiur Rahman Nizami led demonstrations denouncing the independence movement as an Indian conspiracy.
+Azam denied the association between the Peace Committee and Razakar Bahini even though they were formed by the government and headed by Pakistani army general Tikka Khan.

-During the war, Azam travelled to West Pakistan at the time to consult the Pakistani leaders.
-He declared that his party (Jamaat) is trying its best to curb the activities of pro-independence "Miscreants".
-He took part in meetings with General Yahya Khan, the military dictator of Pakistan, and other military leaders, to organize the campaign against Bangladeshi independence.
+During the war, Azam travelled to West Pakistan at the time to consult Pakistani leaders.
+He declared that his party (Jamaat) is trying its best to curb the activities of pro-independence "miscreants".
+He took part in meetings with General Yahya Khan, the then military strongman of Pakistan and other military leaders to organize the campaign against Bangladeshi independence.